samiemostafavi/autoran/README.md

 # AutoRAN: Automatic remote deployment of open-source radio access networks

-Using this library you can start an end-to-end radio network only with Python on any remote device!
+Use this Python package to start an end-to-end open-source radio network on remote machines with software-defined radios.
+You will be able to bserve and control the network, e.g. when a UE attaches.
 Under the hood, we use Radio network Docker images provided by openairinterface, srs, o-ran, and etc.

     pip install git+https://github.com/samiemostafavi/autoran.git